Martin B-57 Canberra: Origins

 At the outbreak of the Korean War in 1950, the USAF found itself in dire need of an all-weather interdiction aircraft.
-The existing inventory of piston-engined Douglas B-26 Invaders had been dispatched in this capacity at the very start of the conflict; however, within only a few months within the theatre, the B-26 had suffered a very high rate of attrition and successes with the type were typically limited.
-In response to these needs, the USAF requested the British government to provide a private demonstration of the English Electric Canberra, a newly developed jet-powered bomber.
+The existing inventory of piston-engined Douglas B-26 Invaders had been dispatched in this capacity at the very start of the conflict; within a few months in the theatre, the B-26 had suffered a very high rate of attrition and successes with the type were typically limited.
+The USAF requested that the British government provide a private demonstration of the English Electric Canberra, a newly developed jet-powered bomber.
 On 17 August 1950, the Canberra demonstration was performed at RAF Burtonwood in Warrington, Cheshire, England; during the following month, a team of US test pilots and engineers visited English Electric's Warton factory to perform a series of flight tests and a detailed technical assessment of the aircraft.

 On 16 September 1950, the USAF formally issued a request for a jet-powered bomber; the sought aircraft had to possess a top speed of 630 mph, ceiling of 40000 ft, and range of 1150 mi.
 Full all-weather capability and a secondary reconnaissance role also had to be included in the design.
 The American contenders included the Martin XB-51, the North American B-45 Tornado and AJ Savage.
-To expedite the process, only projects based on existing aircraft were considered and, unusually, the service considered foreign aircraft.
-These included the Canadian Avro Canada CF-100 and the British English Electric Canberra, which had not yet officially entered service with the Royal Air Force (RAF).
+To expedite the process, only projects based on existing aircraft were considered and unusually, the service considered foreign aircraft.
+These included the Canadian Avro Canada CF-100 and the Canberra, which had not yet officially entered service with the Royal Air Force (RAF).
 Aviation authors Bill Gunston and Peter Gilchrist commented that "It seems likely that this first batch of trials convinced the Americans that the Canberra was ideal for the job, but in order to satisfy the US Senate a competitive evaluation of all likely contenders had to be arranged".

 As part of the USAF's evaluation process, all five aircraft were submitted to a series of fly-offs to determine their performance.
-On 21 February 1951, a British Canberra B.2 (WD932), flown by Roland Beamont, made the transatlantic journey, arriving in the United States to participate in the competition; by making this journey, the Canberra thus became the first jet aircraft to perform a non-stop unrefueled flight across the Atlantic Ocean, travelling from Warton, England, to Gander, Newfoundland and Labrador, Canada, in the record time of 4 hours 37 minutes.
+On 21 February 1951, a Canberra B.2 (WD932), flown by Roland Beamont, made the transatlantic journey, arriving in the United States to participate in the competition; by making this journey, the Canberra became the first jet aircraft to perform a non-stop unrefueled flight across the Atlantic Ocean, travelling from Warton, England, to Gander, Newfoundland, Canada, in the record time of 4 hours 37 minutes.
 On 26 February 1951, the flyoff took place at Andrews Field, Prince George's County, Maryland; each aircraft was tasked with performing a set sequence of maneuvers within a ten-minute window, directly demonstrating its agility and performance against its rivals.
 According to Gunston and Gilchrist, the Canberra proved to be significantly superior to any of the competing aircraft, and its selection was beyond doubt by the end of the competition.